mayra-palomares/demo-express/README.md

 # Express API REST

-API REST built with TypeScript, NodeJS and Express.
+Post API REST built with TypeScript, NodeJS and Express.

 ## Table of contents